rohituteja/navi_project/README.md

     -   `Takeoff Roll` & `Landings`
     -   `Steep Turns` & `Stall Warnings`
 2.  **Clustering & Voting**: These candidates are clustered to find a consensus time offset.
 High-confidence events (like a distinct RPM spike during run-up) are weighted more heavily.
-3.  **LLM Validation**: The proposed offset and top anchor points are sent to an LLM (GPT-5-mini) for a final sanity check to ensure physical and semantic consistency.

 ### 📊 Telemetry & Profiles
 -   **Normalization**: We use `pandas` to create a unified internal schema from Garmin G3X Excel files.